dynatrace-oss/barista/libs/barista-components/table/README.md

 - **Export visible data** which triggers a download of the filtered data from the datasource and does not use a displayAccessor.

+To exclude certain columns from export, set `exportExcludeList` to a string array of column names to exclude.

 <ba-live-example name="DtExampleTableExport" fullwidth></ba-live-example>

 ### Selection